RealTeeCee/DataStructureAndAlgorithm/English/Grammar/Conjunction/ConjunctionGroups.md

 * If I have time, I will go back to school
+* In case it rains, I won't go to the zoo
+* supposing the weather isn't hot, are you going swimming?

 5. Concession             Though                              Join 2 clause.
 No but Although